 Double-entry bookkeeping is the best option if you want a complete picture of your business’s financial standing.
 It is particularly suitable for businesses that regularly work with loans and other types of liabilities.

-The problem with double-entry bookkeeping is that it is significantly more time-consuming than double-entry bookkeeping.
+The problem with double-entry bookkeeping is that it is significantly more time-consuming than single-entry bookkeeping.
 Because the system tracks multiple types of accounts, you might need to rely on tools like spreadsheets and bookkeeping software, which requires overcoming relevant learning curves.

 After choosing between single- vs double-entry bookkeeping, it’s time to choose between cash vs accrual accounting.
 If single- and double-entry bookkeeping determines how you record transactions, cash and accrual accounting determine when.